Mahesh-100/Java/user-management/user-management/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.amzur.user-management' is invalid and this project uses 'com.amzur.user_management' instead.
+* The original package name 'com.user-management.user-management' is invalid and this project uses 'com.user_management.user_management' instead.

 # Getting Started